winglang/winglibs/redis/README.md

-# Wing Redis Client Library
+# Redis support for Winglang

 This library provides a Wing client for Redis.